Skip Navigation Links

 Selling/Buying wholesale or retail requires a SC seller's permit.

-If you file an Art LLC or Corporation
+If you file an ART LLC or Corporation

 You don't need a DBA Filing.
 DBA Filing

-All Art LLCs or Corporations
+All ART LLCs or Corporations

 Require an Official Gov't Certificate Filing.
 E.g., for an LLC, the